Whether Marriage Therapy, Couples Therapy, Or Relationship Counseling, Every Couple Needs Something Different

-Whether you call it marriage counseling, couples therapy or relationship counseling, what you’re signing up for is inviting a collaborator–a couples therapist–into the life of your relationship to help you and your partner grow.
+Whether you call it marriage counseling, couples therapy, or relationship counseling, what you’re signing up for is inviting a collaborator–a couples therapist–into the life of your relationship to help you and your partner grow.

 Let’s be honest: In couples therapy, we’re not kidding around here

-If you and your partner or seeking couples therapy, it’s likely there’s good reason, and you probably don’t have the time to work back through the history of your relationship and analyze the details of your personality.
+If you and your partner are seeking couples therapy, it’s likely there’s a good reason, and you probably don’t have the time to work back through the history of your relationship and analyze the details of your personality.
 Sure, some of that will likely be a necessary part of getting great help, but you won’t need to hang around for weeks before we’re able to get to work.

 We can handle the tough stuff